 Step 8.
 Reinstall the kickstart arm with the split in the arm aligned with the mark on the kickstart shaft.

 Step 9.
 Make sure the kickstart arm is set at the correct depth on the kickstart shaft so the pinch bolt can slide through the channel in the shaft.
 Next, reinstall the pinch bolt, then tighten it completely and you’re done.

 Ready to change out another seal while you're at it?
-Watch the video above to see how to replace a shift shaft seal on a Honda CT90 motorcycle.
+Watch the video below to see how to replace a shift shaft seal on a Honda CT90 motorcycle.